Dybo Anna (Moscow, Russia)

 Presence of regular polysemanticism “wall – roof” indicates a non-load-bearing walls in the main dwellings of the proto-society.

-Specific reconstructions made for both proto-languages and for the proto-languages of their subsidiary groups are coordinated with ethnographic and in some cases archeological data for the respective territories.
+Specific reconstructions made for both proto-languages and for the proto-languages of their subsidiary groups are coordinated with ethnographic and in some cases archaeological data for the respective territories.